Pasty Butt in Chickens: Prevention, Treatment, and Care

 I find it helpful to hold a wet cloth still for a while.
 This way you aren’t scrubbing too hard and irritating any skin and it’s often less traumatizing for the chicken than being held in water.

 Be gentle and patient; the dried poo might take a bit to soften and come off.
-No harsh scrubbing – this isn’t a kitchen sink we’re dealing with.
-It’s a live, probably scared, little bird.
+No harsh scrubbing: this is a live, probably scared, little bird.

 Causes of Pasty Butt in Chickens

 This can be a sign that something’s off balance.
-There are a few usual suspects when it comes to what causes this messy issue.
-Let’s break them down.
+There are a few usual suspects.

 Note: We have one hen who constantly struggles with it.
 She is one of 2 White Leghorns in the flock and is treated the same as all the others.
 So sometimes it just happens.